 For children with a passion for sports, we have introduced our roles of Sports Ambassadors.
-Our sports ambassadors possess many qualities, and are not chosen based purely on sports ability.
+Our sports ambassadors are supported by Mr Irvine and possess many qualities, and are not chosen based purely on sports ability.
 Instead, we value other skills such as:

 - Having a positive attitude towards learning and participating in sport;

 - Being approachable for other children across the school;